Who can file an appeal?

-After the contested decision has been notified, you have two months to file the Notice of appeal.
+After the contested decision has been notified, you have two months to file the notice of appeal.
 Additionally, the appeal fee must be paid and received by the Office within that two-month time-limit.
-As in any other proceedings before the European Union Intellectual Property Office (EUIPO), if you wish to file an appeal, we recommend you to use the model form provided that will help you to avoid making mistakes, which may result in the inadmissibility of the appeal.
+As in any other proceedings before the European Union Intellectual Property Office (EUIPO), if you wish to file an appeal, we recommend that you use the eAppeal online tool, which will help you avoid making errors that may result in the inadmissibility of the appeal.

 The Statement of Grounds

-Both, the Notice of appeal and the Statement of Grounds must be filed in writing and must be in the language of proceedings.
-They can be sent by normal postal mail, by courier service, by fax or be delivered by hand.
+Both the notice of appeal and the statement of grounds must be filed in writing and must be in the language of proceedings or in the language in which the decision subject to an appeal was taken.
+They can be sent either by electronic means, by normal postal mail or courier service.

 First instance revision